coreybruyere/skeleton-ui/README.md

 Skeleton UI is built with React, Typescript, Theme UI, styled-system, and emotion and structured as a monorepo using Lerna.

 This design system kit comes with a minimal, basic theme which you can configure as you please.
-This gives you the power to use it as a starting point for your next design system.
-This kit is meant to be cloned and made into your own, custom design system.
+This gives you the power to use it as a starting point for your next design system. **This kit is meant to be cloned and made into your own, custom design system**.

 ## Usage